boneskull/node-red-contrib-ibm-fintech/README.md

 ### Notes

-`csv-parse` and `joi` should remain locked to their versions while this module still supports Node.js v6.0.0 and newer.
+`csv-parse`, `joi`, and `lint-staged` should remain locked to their versions while this module still supports Node.js v6.0.0 and newer.

 ### Build Steps